nystrom/rivo/docs/design.md

 	type List (a) = Nil | Cons a (List a) type List (a) = Nil | Cons { hd: a, tl: List a }

+Like functions and traits, types can be overloaded.
+The union of the type The above is equivalent to:

+	type List (a) = Nil
+	type List (a) = Cons a (List a)

 ### Core types

 We have the core types `#i8`, `#i16`, `#i32`, `#i64`, `#f32`, `#f64`, and `#box`.